FeroxFoxxo/MQReawakened/README.md

 #### Developer information

-We use [GitHub Projects](https://github.com/FeroxFoxxo/MQReawakened/projects) for managing what teams are working on, and [Github Wiki](https://github.com/FeroxFoxxo/MQReawakened/wiki) for documenting the codebase.
+~~We use [GitHub Projects](https://github.com/FeroxFoxxo/MQReawakened/projects) for managing what teams are working on, and [Github Wiki](https://github.com/FeroxFoxxo/MQReawakened/wiki) for documenting the codebase.~~ We've moved to using [Discord](https://discord.gg/gSbZ8apE6V) to handle this!

 If you have anything you wish to report, please submit an issue through [the repo's issue system](https://github.com/FeroxFoxxo/MQReawakened/issues), and it will be assigned to someone accordingly.